Recap: Supernatural S 08 E 17 Goodbye Stranger

 - After-Action Patch-Up: Castiel tending to Meg after they escape the hotel.

-Castiel wrapping gauze around Meg's wrist: These wounds have festered.
+Castiel: [wrapping Meg's wrist] These wounds have festered.

-- Artifact Collection Agency: The Men of Letters have a lot of artifacts in boxes, which Dean is organizing.
-He finds the Spear of Destiny, an odd carving, and a Fabergé egg.
+- Artifact Collection Agency: The Men of Letters have a lot of artifacts in boxes, which Dean is attempting to organize.
+He finds the Spear of Destiny, an odd carving, a Fabergé egg, and a copy of Voluptuous Asian Lovelies, first edition.

 - Audible Sharpness: When Castiel plunges his blade into simulated Dean in the teaser.